jourdanrodrigues/controk-webservice/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+**Note**: This is the WebService part of the Controk system and may have some features faked for demonstrative purposes.
+[Click here](https://github.com/jourdanrodrigues/controk-docker) for the fully working system.

 ### Prerequisites

 These instructions will build the environment to run commands on the project.